[Updated November 19, 2022]

 Guests can explore the beautiful decorations inside the massive mansion and enjoy fine holiday dining (including complimentary handcrafted wine tastings).

-Whether you’re enjoying the estate at your own pace through self-guided tours or learning all about its history from one of their expert guides, this upscale North Carolina Christmas event is one you won’t forget!
+Whether you’re enjoying the estate at your own pace through self-guided tours or learning all about its history from one of its expert guides, this upscale North Carolina Christmas event is one you won’t forget!

-For our money, this is one of the best places to see Christmas lights in North Carolina.
+For our money, this is one of the best places to see Christmas lights in North Carolina

 READ MORE: The 20 Best Things to Do in Asheville NC